 Using found x-rays, photos of the x-rays, video of the photos, and an audio element to deconstruct/construct/reconstruct a moment in time/history/memory/space to share an experience illustrating the concept of "away" with the participation of the viewer.

-Themes: Light/shadow, loss/gain, public versus private, what or who is disposable, and "away".
+Themes: Light, shadow, loss, gain, life & death, public versus private, what or who is disposable, and the definition of "away".